cofls980/42Seoul/README.md

+# Minishell
-# Minishell project from 42Seoul
+Minishell project from 42Seoul